aguilarm/canvasGame/README.md

 ## Progress

+1/11/2015 - Returning to this project with the intention of learning more advanced ways to use Socket.io.
+Before implementing, I'm going to refactor the majority of the project using what I've learned over the past several months about JavaScript preformance and formatting.
+Even after one day, the game hardly lags especially compared to previously where I encountered frequent major slowdown spikes.
+Ultimate goal is to stop relying on the Class system being used and use a more simple pattern with objects and prototyping.

 As of v0.1.0, the game is complete on the most basic level.
 It could use a lot of optimization but all of the big parts are working together to allow a single player to walk around the map, bump into things, and even use a teleporter.